 What she's telling you is that you don't know what you're talking about.

-No, well, she's telling you what she's trying to do is to disrupt the message of unity and hope that we are threatening to the peoples of the United States.
+No, what she's telling you, what she's trying to do is to disrupt the message of unity and hope that we are spreading to the peoples of the United States.

 Understand your roots, and everything else will be.